emera86/SASmanual-MkDocs/SASmanual/docs/statistics/categorical-data.md

 * A pair is **concordant** if the **model predicts it correclty**, i.e. if the observation with the desired outcome has a **higher predicted probability**, based on the model, than the observation without the outcome.
 * A pair is **discordant** if the **model does not predict it correctly**, i.e. if the observation with the desired outcome has a **lower predicted probability**, based on the model, than the observation without the outcome.
 * A pair is **tied** if it is neither concordant not discordant, i.e. the **probabilities are the same** and the model can not distinguished between them.
+Tied pairs aren't very common when there are continuous variables in the model.

 The left column of the **Association of Predicted Probabilities and Observed Responses** table lists the percentage of pairs of each type.
 At the bottom is the total number of observation pairs on which the percentages are based, i.e. the number of pairs of observations with different outcome values $(N_{event=0} \cdot N_{event=1})$.